Gas Fire Service Cost

 What Does Servicing a Gas Fire Involve?

-All gas appliances, including gas fires, need to be safety checked and serviced at least once a year in accordance with manufacturer's instructions.
+For all gas appliances, including gas fires, it is recommended that they are safety checked and serviced at least once a year in accordance with the manufacturer's instructions.

-An annual gas safety check entails getting a Gas Safe registered engineer to inspect your gas fire and making sure it is set up and burning correctly with the right operating pressure.
+An annual gas safety check in the UK entails getting a Gas Safe registered engineer to inspect your gas fire and making sure it is set up and burning correctly with the right operating pressure.
 They also check that harmful gases are being removed safely and the ventilation routes are clear.

 The annual gas safety check also identifies any defects which may require remedial work.
 Most registered engineers will also offer gas fire installations as a service.